drand/website/docs/operate/drand-cli.md

 ## Supplemental Tools

-In addition to the main `drand` cli app, there are several supplemental tools that can be used to consume randomness from a Drand network or help securely scale a Drand deployment.
+In addition to the main `drand` cli app, there are several supplemental tools that can be used to consume randomness from a drand network or help securely scale a drand deployment.

 The following tools do not yet have binary releases and must be installed from source.
 The basic procedure is the same as [installing drand from source](#source-code), but instead of `make install` or `make build`, you'll run one of: